Mobile device: Characteristics

 Strictly speaking, many so-called mobile devices are not mobile.
 It is the host that is mobile, i.e., a mobile human host carries a non-mobile smartphone device.
 An example of a true mobile computing device, where the device itself is mobile, is a robot.
 Another example is an autonomous vehicle.

+There are three basic ways mobile devices can be physically bound to mobile hosts: